cymric73/mintBSD/docs/index.md

 MintBSD is a configuration script for [OpenBSD](https://openbsd.org "OpenBSD") 6.7 (beta) that will configure an OpenBSD install (with X11) into a [MATE](https://mate-desktop.org/ "MATE desktop environment") graphical desktop workstation.
-The goal of the project is to create a stable and familiar desktop experience, with commonly used desktop application.
+The goal of the project is to create a stable and familiar desktop experience, bundled with commonly used desktop applications.
 We achieve this using OpenBSD ports software and minimal configuration as required.
 *MintBSD is not a distro or MATE theme.*

 ## Usage instructions